North High School (Eastlake, Ohio)

 North High School is a public high school in Eastlake, Ohio.
 It is one of two high schools in the Willoughby-Eastlake City School District.
 The school was created when the Willoughby Union High School was split into North High School and South High School.
-At the beginning of the 2019 school year, North opened their new high school on the site of the former baseball fields.
-The old North was razed and new baseball fields and practice fields for soccer and football were built on the site.
+At the beginning of the 2019 school year, North opened their new high school on the site of the former baseball fields and the old building was razed.
+The enrollment as of the 2021–2022 school year is 1,219 students.

-About 20 minutes east of Cleveland, Eastlake North High School is located close to Classic Park, home of the Lake County Captains.
-The current enrollment is approximately 1200 students.
-The principal is Eric Frei.

 Athletics

 Eastlake North is a member of the Ohio High School Athletic Association and part of the Western Reserve Conference.